hungryGeek16/tripletloss/README.md

 ## Steps to run the program:

-* Use txt.py to create list of images for traiing and place output file in data folder.
+* Use txt.py to create list of images for training and place output file in data folder.
 ```cpp
 python3 txt.py
 ```